Fantasy 4ever

+Background and release

 The album is organized in the style of a split album with two tracks by Vic, one track each by the other remaining members, a duet by Vanness and Ken and six tracks collectively as F4.
-It features "絕不能失去你" (Can't Lose You) for the opening theme and "煙火的季節" (Season of Fireworks) for the ending theme of the 2002 Taiwanese drama series Meteor Garden II respectively; and the Pepsi advertisement theme song "Ask For More" and a Mandarin version of Walt Disney's Lilo & Stitch theme song, "Can't Help Falling in Love".
+It features "Can't Lose You" (絕不能失去你) for the opening theme and "Season of Fireworks" (煙火的季節) for the ending theme of the 2002 Taiwanese drama series Meteor Garden II respectively; and the Pepsi advertisement theme song "Ask For More" and a Mandarin version of Walt Disney's Lilo & Stitch theme song, "Can't Help Falling in Love".